lift-plugins/apps/README.md

 # Hooklift Apps

-Lift plugin for managing apps in Hooklift plaform.
+Lift plugin for managing apps deployed in Hooklift